BatoolMM/R-markdown/_episodes_rmd/05-inserting-images-tables.Rmd

 teaching: 30
 exercises: 10
 questions:
-- How do I insert an image or table into rmarkdown?
+- How do I insert an image or table into R Markdown?
 - How do I align images or tables?

 objectives:
-- To insert images into an rmarkdown document
+- Find out how to insert images into an R Markdown document
-- To add tables into an rmarkdown document
+- Assimilate how to add tables into an  R Markdown document

 keypoints:
 - You can resize and align images with R Markdown